Coldmist-Lu/MQM_APE/README.md

 <b>MQM-APE: Toward High-Quality Error Annotation Predictors with Automatic Post-Editing in LLM Translation Evaluators</b>.
 [Full paper](Published on arXiv soon)

 This repository presents MQM-APE, an enhanced framework for leveraging LLMs in translation evaluation.
-We also provide the test performance results of MQM-APE for the replication of the study.
+We also provide the performance of MQM-APE for the replication of the study.

 ## Abstract